djkim-kr/ML_project/README.md

 Normal+harmonic - Using energy contribution from each Normal coordinate / Hessian matrix

-Script - helps to generate the scripts to run for SLURM system
+Script - helps to generate and run the scripts for SLURM system

 Other codes - other codes... mostly for analyzing and proto-type